theoneandonlyshadow/MaxTac/README.md

 ## License

 This is a Closed Source Project.
 Henceforth, source code will not be public.
-Please read why below.
+Exceptions are made in considerably small projects and are made Open Source.
+Please read below.

 ## Important